 - Mom, you are the leader of our family and the strongest woman I know.
 Continue to shine bright.

 - Dad, I will always remember the time you took care of me as a child.
-I felt safety in your arms and you loved me unconditionally.
+I felt safe in your arms, and you loved me unconditionally.
 I love you always.

 - Mom, I know that times could be better, but you have all of our love and support.
 I am with you.

-- Dad, it's been a hard watching you deal with your condition, but we are here for you and I will do anything to make you feel comfortable.
+- Dad, it's been hard watching you deal with your condition, but we are here for you, and I will do anything to make you feel comfortable.
 I love you so much.